Review | Nancy Johnson’s ‘The Kindest Lie’ is a layered, complex exploration of race and class

 We first meet Ruth Tuttle, a young Black woman, on election night in 2008.
 It is a night brimming with hope and expectation.
 Ruth, a successful Yale-educated engineer, is surrounded by an equally successful husband, Xavier, and their band of friends, as they celebrate the realization of an impossible dream: the election of the nation’s first Black president, Barack Obama.
-This moment of jubilation coincides with Xavier’s desire to expand their family of two.
+This moment of jubilation coincides with Xavier’s desire to start a family.
 But Ruth is haunted by memories of the baby boy she left behind.
 Where is he?
 Why did she allow him to be taken from her in the first place?
 “As proud and hopeful as she was,” the narrator explains, “Ruth had already crashed after the high of that night.
 All she could think about now was her baby, finding him and then . . .
 She didn’t know what then.”

 What Ruth does know is that she has to leave Chicago and return home to the small factory town in Indiana that she has shunned for years.
 The change in location shifts the story into a layered, complex exploration of race and class.
 It is the height of the Great Recession and Ruth’s hometown is shot through with fear, grievance and a distinct lack of Obama-era hope.
 Johnson is particularly adept at drawing the dividing lines between African Americans and working-class Whites, while at the same time illuminating the things they share, including a struggle to survive amid layoffs and a dearth of opportunity in the economically devastated industrial Midwest.